YUNUSA ZAKARI YA’U

 - Centre for Information Technology and Development (CITAD), as Executive Director, 1999- to date

 - Centre for Research and Documentation (CRD), Kano, Research Associate, Coordinator of a joint CRD-Stockholm University Research on the Nigerian Student Movement (2000-2004)

 - Centre for Research and Documentation (CRD), Kano, Research Associate, Coordinator of a joint CRD-Stockholm University Research on the Human Rights Movement in Nigeria (2006, on going)

 - Columnist with several national newspapers and have signed more than 500 newspaper and magazine articles in various national paper.

 AUWAL IBRAHIM MUSA

 Auwal Ibrahim Musa, popularly known as (Rafsanjani), is a Political Scientist from Bayero University Kano, Nigeria.
-Born in Kano City in 1968, he is currently the Executive Director of Civil Society Legislative Advocacy Centre (CISLAC) and currently the Acting General-Secretary or West Africa Civil Society Forum (WACSOF).
+Born in Kano City in 1968, he is currently the Executive Director of Civil Society Legislative Advocacy Centre (CISLAC) and was formerly the Acting General-Secretary or West Africa Civil Society Forum (WACSOF).

 Auwal is the Chair/National Contact of Transparency International (Nigeria) and the Chair, Zero Corruption Coalition (ZCC).
 A coordinating committee member representing Sub-African region on Civil Society Coalition on the United Nations Convention against Corruption, he is a board member of many reputable organisations including Amnesty International (Nigeria).
 He has had many years of experience in the areas of Anti-corruption, Human Rights, Gender, Environment, Extractive revenue transparency, Budget activism, as well as Legislative advocacy capacity enhancement.
 He is among the forward-looking individuals who set up the Transition Monitoring Group (TMG) and has served in various capacities from 1998-2012.